thatsailorman/cryptoportfolio/README.md

 ## Crypto Portfolio CMS

+Warning: changes have been made to the CryptoCompare API, one must now sign up for a API key (it used to be fully open), so this script currently doesn't fetch the coin values.
+In other words: This code needs some changes in order to make the new CryptoCompare API work.

 An open-source Crypto Portfolio php script.
 Calculate your investment profits in percentage and EUR or USD.
 All your quick stats on one page.
 All made possible thanks to the CryptoCompare API!

 ![Preview](http://cointools.nl/cryptoportfolio-preview.jpg)